kristoffer-paulsson/angelos/POLICIES.md

  ## Implented policies

 0I-0000 Null policy.
 This policy should never happen, it indicates an implementation failure or different error.

+1A-0001: Check that a field marked as required isn't empty.
+Required fields are mandatory.

+1A-0002: Check that multifield isn't assigned non-list items directly, this goes both ways.
+A multifield must have a list.

+1A-0003: Check that a field is assigned an item of a specified type only.
+The specified item types are required